timm/shape/README.md

 - GAWK is very portable, very succinct, scripting language.
 - GOLD is an object layer that extends GAWK with objects, aggregation, polymorphism and inheritance.
 - GOLDMINE are some data mining tools written in GOLD.
-- The GOLDRUSH are a set of data mining fairness operators for GOLDMINE.
+- GOLDRUSH are a set of data mining fairness assurance operators.
 - GOLDEN is a cross-platform development environment for the above,  based on bash, vim and tmux.

 A session in GOLDEN looks like this: